TeamRecords/Unity_Universal_Multiplayer_Kit/README.md

 ### Event Bus

 A simple publish/subscribe system decouples your game systems.
 Raise events (like `DoorToggleEvent`, `FootstepEvent`) from any code and subscribe from another without references.

+**Need a full list of events?**  See the [EVENTS.md](EVENTS.md) reference for every built‑in event type and its fields.

 ### Character Framework